rmind/ringbuf/README.md

   * Indicate that the consumed range can now be released and may now be reused by the producers.

+## Notes

+The consumer will return a contiguous block of ranges produced i.e. the `ringbuf_consume` call will not return partial ranges.
+If you think of produced range as a message, then consumer will return a block of messages, always ending at the message boundary.
+Such behaviour allows us to use this ring buffer implementation as a message queue.

 ## Caveats

 This ring buffer implementation always provides a contiguous range of